Yekuuun/albus/README.md

 ```

-**Albus** is a base PE viewer in CLI developped to apply POO in CPP & due to my interest for Windows development aiming to create a simple tool to manipulate PE files easily.
+**Albus** is a base PE reversing tool in CLI developped to apply POO in CPP & due to my interest for Windows development aiming to create a simple tool to manipulate PE files easily.
+Albus contains base & cools features like manually load, unload, dumping section, parsing file to get informations about it etc...

 >[!Important]